 In addition to the appraisal results, the final classification of the projects into the requirement categories of the FTIP took into account further factors, for example the improvement of the hinterland connections of German seaports.

 Strengthening major routes

-The Federal Ministry of Transport and Digital Infrastructure has defined the most important and most frequently used waterways as the core network.
+The FFederal Ministry for Digital and Transport has defined the most important and most frequently used waterways as the core network.
 It is essential that this core network be kept functional and efficient at all times so that the environmentally friendly transport by ship on these routes runs smoothly and economically.
 For this reason, upgrading measures are focused on the waterways of the core network.
 Here, too, the principle that was defined for all modes of transport in the FTIP applies: capital maintenance investment and investment in replacement infrastructure is given priority over upgrading and new construction measures.
 As regards the minor network, the focus of the Federal Government is on measures which are required from a security point of view, such as maintaining the structure of or replacing barrages.

 Waterways are an environmentally friendly mode of transport

 The aim for the German transport policymakers is to bring environmentally friendly inland waterway transport to the forefront.
 However, sometimes there is no efficient infrastructure that would allow inland waterway vessel operators to ship competitively.
 Therefore, the Federal Government is also expanding the infrastructure in places where investment might only pay off at a later date.
 The idea behind this is to motivate private sector investors to invest their money, for example, in better vehicles, in the handling infrastructure or in logistics concepts in order to make greater use of this infrastructure that is funded by the Federal Government.